JavaScript is required

 The most important Spanish verbs and how to use them - Banner

 Learning Spanish verbs can feel overwhelming at first.
 You've got conjugations, irregular patterns, and what seems like a million different endings to memorize.
 Here's the thing, you don't actually need to master every single verb in the Spanish language to start having real conversations.
+Most native speakers rely on a core group of maybe 20 to 30 verbs for everyday communication.
+I'm going to walk you through the most important Spanish verbs, show you how to use them, and give you the patterns that make learning Spanish way easier than it looks.

-Understanding Spanish Verb Basics
+Understanding Spanish verb basics

-Before we jump into specific verbs, you need to understand how Spanish verb conjugation actually works.
+Before we jump into specific verbs, you need to understand how Spanish verb conjugation works.
 Every Spanish verb ends in one of three ways: -ar, -er, or -ir.
 These endings tell you which conjugation pattern to follow.

 When you conjugate a verb in Spanish, you're changing its ending to match the subject (who's doing the action) and the tense (when it's happening).
 For example, the verb "hablar" (to speak) changes to "hablo" when you want to say "I speak."